History of Sundanese language: Modern Sundanese

 Since then, the Sundanese language has continued to develop, Sundanese literature has begun to be developed and Sundanese has become the language of instruction in schools basic and advanced levels, this is supported by the publication of books or other reading materials in Sundanese which was pioneered by Raden Muhammad Musa, a great ruler of Limbangan, Garut who was also encouraged by Karel Frederik Holle, a Dutch national who pays great attention to language and Sundanese culture.
 Land's Drukkerij and Volk-slectuur (1908) which changed its name to Balai Poestaka in 1917 played an important role in the publication of these Sundanese books.
 Then, there emerged authors who wrote their works in Sundanese, such as Adiwijaya, Kartawinata, Burhan Kartadireja, M. Kartadimaja, R. Rangga Danukusumah, R. Suriadiraja, R. Ayu Lasminingrat, D.K.
 Ardiwinata, and until now there are still many generations of successors emerging.

 The Modern Sundanese writing system uses the Latin alphabet with several different spellings, In addition, in limited use, Modern Sundanese can also be written using Pegon and Cacarakan.
 This situation continued until 1997, a workshop was held at Padjadjaran University to define standard Sundanese script whose form model is based on ancient Sundanese script with some simplifications, This script was later designated as one of the modern (contemporary) Sundanese writing systems taught in schools.

 Literary works in Modern Sundanese have many titles, some of which are literary works in the form of poetry (Sundanese: Sajak) collected by Ajip Rosidi in his book entitled Puisi Sunda Modern dalam Dua Bahasa (2001).

 Examples of Modern Sundanese fragments

-Poetry works Surachman R.M. (lahir tahun 1936) entitled Basa Ngurebkeun which was later translated by Ajip Rosidi into Di Kuburan.
+Poetry by Surachman R.M. (birth on 1936) entitled Basa Ngurebkeun which was later translated by Ajip Rosidi into Di Kuburan.